Best Dog Cave Bed Australia - Cocoon Your Pooch & Make Them Cosy

 Despite the luxury price tag and limited size, we wholeheartedly recommend the Pickle & Polly tent bed for chic cave-loving dogs.

-This Pickle & Polly Bed is suitable for small dogs like a Chihuahua to medium dogs like a Blue Heeler.
+This Pickle & Polly - Medium Dog Bed Teepee/Tent for Dogs is suitable for small dogs like a Chihuahua to medium dogs like a Blue Heeler.

 As we’ve seen, small dogs are very well catered for in the cozy cave dog bed department.
 But we believe that dogs of all sizes should be able to live out their cave-dwelling fantasies!
 No dog left behind.
 So, our final pick is the XuBa Dog Cave Bed.